mandar-harkare/ecommerce_ui/README.md

 ![Product Page](/screenshots/ProductPage.png?raw=true "Product Page")

-Currently, there is no vanilla version of it.

 Since this is a UI application only, it requires an API Backend to operate and have some use.
 It was written with [Ecommerce](https://github.com/mandar-harkare/ecommerce) in mind, if you wish, you can run it against any other API you like just as long as you either:
 - Ensure that API has the same endpoints and request/response as Ecommerce